Highlights

 Ethrex collaboration for UBT.
 Kicked off a collaboration with Ethrex for client diversity on the UBT front, complementing ongoing work with Geth’s Stateless team.

-PIR for Ethereum State
+PIR for the Ethereum State

 - Design post receiving feedback, targeting publication before April 1